Paris, everyone’s heard of it. The city of love, the city of light, the Eiffel Tower… the list goes on.

 Want some more patisserie ideas?
 Check out our top 5 Paris patisseries.

 Not feeling like exploring the streets?
 Head down Rue des Martys, it’s a beautiful market street, particularly bustling on Saturdays, it’s a feast for the eyes and the smells are amazing.

-Make your way down to the river, preferably by foot for maximum enjoyment of the beautiful Haussmann style building Paris is famous for and, because its Paris, probably passing a monument or two.
+Make your way down to the river, preferably by foot for maximum enjoyment of the beautiful Haussmann style buildings Paris is famous for and, because it’s Paris, probably passing a monument or two.